Download page Python Serverless Tracer.

 Instrument Your Function Code

-To instrument your AWS Lambda function, add the following lines of code:
+To instrument your AWS Lambda function, add these lines of code:

 Exit Call Instrumentation